phoe/articles/2022-xx-xx-static-let/static-let.md

      ,@body))
 ```

+Beauty is in the eye of the beholder; some people will say it's nice, because we have all the functions bound for us in `BODY`, whereas others will scream in panic at the astounding lack of hygiene (they'll yell, "we *need* hygiene, it's not 2019 anymore! look at all the pandemics that your unhygienic macros have caused!").

+The thing is, lack of hygiene *is* the whole purpose of this macro; we can't satisfy everyone, unlike the type specifier `(SATISFIES CONSTANTLY)`.
+(Try it yourself!)

-We won't use most of these accessors in every function - hence they're all `IGNORABLE`.
+One notable thing is that we won't use most of these accessors in every function - hence they're all `IGNORABLE`.

 ### Macro element generators